 Graham Priest (2005) has proposed a theory of nonexistent objects that treats “there is” and “exists” as synonyms.
 He interprets quantification as utterly ontologically neutral.
 The quantifier should express neither “there is” nor “there exists”.
 Rather, quantifier expressions should be read “For some x, …x…”, where “For some x, …x…” does not imply that there is (or exists) an x such that …x…”.

 Thus, Priest belongs to those philosophers who distinguish between “quantifier commitment” and “ontological commitment” (see Azzouni 2004), claiming that to “quantifier over” objects of a certain kind does not entail an ontological commitment to objects of this kind.

 The various logics of nonexistent objects cannot be described and discussed here in detail.
+However, it is now clear that there is no formal obstacle to a theory of nonexistent objects.
+The only questions are philosophical: Can the concepts that such theories aim to formalize be explained, and do we have good reason to accept a theory formulated in these terms?
 In the following two sections, the main motivations for believing in nonexistent objects are delineated.